“Meditation is paying sustained, unmixed attention to one thing at a time.”

 Things We Co-Creators Never Do When We Meditate

 As we’ve said, Co-Creators in Continuing Creation never devote our lives to Meditation.
 It is wrong for us to dwell, or even attempt to dwell, in a transcendent state.
-The true Path of Continuing Creation calls for us to use spiritual transcendence as a periodic re-charging of our spirit, gathering strength for a productive life in our active real world.
+The true Path of Continuing Creation calls for us to use mental/emotional transcendence as a periodic re-charging of our spirit, gathering strength for a productive life in our active real world.

 We never sacrifice burned animals on altars; but the Hebrews of the Old Testament did: